 Community Garden Program

 The City of Barrie's Community Garden Program is governed by the Community Garden Policy.
-There are two locations: Sunnidale Park and Golden Meadow Park.
-All plots have now been rented.
-Please call 705-739-4207 if you would like to be placed on a waiting list.
+There are two locations: Golden Meadow Park and Sunnidale Park.

 Prior to renting a plot, gardeners are to read the policy and sign a Community Garden Plot Rental Contract.
 The City of Barrie administers the registration of the garden plots and any alterations to the garden plan.
 The gardeners elect a garden coordinator to operate the day to day functions of the garden and liaise with the City.
 Gardeners are welcome to rent more than one plot after May 1st, subject to availability.

-Sunnidale Park - Coulter Street curve - NOW FULLY RENTED FOR 2013 (waiting list available)
+Sunnidale Park - Coulter Street curve - SOLD OUT

 Established in 2010, with a financial contribution and the work of many volunteers from Living Green - Environmental Action Barrie, the Sunnidale Community Garden is located along Coulter Street in Sunnidale Park.
-It is a fenced area containing 9 single garden plots and 10 double plots (see Sunnidale Community Garden Layout) within the fenced enclosure.
+It is a fenced area containing 10 single garden plots and 11 double plots (see Sunnidale Park 2016 - Community Garden Layout) within the fenced enclosure.
 This layout is subject to change at the gardeners' discretion.
 Gardeners are welcome to rent more than one plot after May 1st, subject to availability.

 Please note: there is no water tap available on site and gardeners are responsible for their own water supply.
 There is also an abundance of groundhogs due to the natural parkland, and gardeners are advised to implement any controls necessary (raised beds, chicken wire etc.) on their plots to prevent loss of produce.